NFL trade deadline: Saquon Barkley says he wants to remain with Giants

 "But like I said, it's not in my control.
 My focus is to be the leader I can be for this team and get this thing on the right track."

-The NFL trade deadline arrives this year on Oct.
-31 at 4 p.m.
-ET, giving teams a little under two weeks to make their decisions.
+The NFL trade deadline arrives at 4 p.m.
+ET Oct.
+31, giving teams a little less than two weeks to make their decisions.
 With the 1-5 Giants struggling heavily and Barkley a pending free agent, a trade certainly seems possible.

-Barkley, who was born in The Bronx, agreed to a one-year deal worth up to $11 million this summer after refusing to sign an unwanted franchise tag.
-He hasn't quite had the contract year he would want so far, missing three games with an ankle sprain and posting 207 rushing yards and 46 receiving yards across three games played.
+Barkley, who was born in The Bronx, agreed to a one-year deal worth up to $11 million this summer after refusing to sign a franchise tag.
+He hasn't quite had the contract year he would want so far, missing three games due to an ankle sprain and posting 207 rushing yards and 46 receiving yards across three games played.

-Given that the Giants already didn't seem enthusiastic about paying Barkley, a trade doesn't seem too wild an idea for the team.
-Barkley played 16 games for the first time since his rookie season last year, accruing a career-high 1,312 rushing yards plus 10 touchdowns, and returned from his ankle sprain with a season-high 93 yards on the ground against the Buffalo Bills.
+Given that the Giants didn't seem enthusiastic about paying Barkley, a trade doesn't seem like too wild of an idea for the team.
+Barkley played 16 games for the first time since his rookie season last year, accruing a career-high 1,312 rushing yards, plus 10 touchdowns, and he returned from his ankle sprain with a season-high 93 yards on the ground against the Buffalo Bills.

 Barkley doesn't quite carry the star power he had early in his career, but a trade for a running back-needy team would still be seen as an impact move.

-The Giants' next game is this Sunday against the Washington Commanders at 1 p.m.
-ET.
+The Giants' next game is at 1 p.m.
+ET Sunday against the Washington Commanders.